josdejong/jsoneditor/README.md

   This will build Ace editor, and then generates necessary ace editor files in the folder `./asset/ace`, and jsonlint in the folder `./asset/jsonlint`.

+### Custom builds

+To create a custom build of the JavaScript code, browserify can be used:

+    browserify ./index.js -o ./jsoneditor.custom.js -s JSONEditor --ignore-missing